Stop Genetic Modification

-They’ve promised higher yields and improved nutritional value, but have failed to produce even one commercially viable example.
-Pest-resistance, blight-resistance, and tolerance of drought, flood, and salinity—all of these traits can be produced far more quickly and cost-effectively through non-GM breeding practices; GM products don’t even come close.
+They’ve promised higher yields and improved nutritional value, but have failed to produce even one commercially viable example for the UK market.
+Pest-resistance, blight-resistance, and tolerance of drought, flood, and salinity—all of these traits can be produced far more quickly and cost-effectively through non-GM breeding practices; GM products don’t come close.

 Nearly all the commercially released GM crops are produced by three chemical companies—Monsanto, Syngenta, and Bayer.
 Despite the pro-GM lobby’s promises that these products would lead to decreased pesticide use, the truth has proven to be quite the opposite: The use of Monsanto’s glyphosate has skyrocketed since the introduction of glyphosate-resistant GM crops, becoming the most used weed-killer in the world.
 And these crops create herbicide-resistant ‘superweeds’, trapping farmers in an increasingly expensive arms race where the only winners are the chemical companies.